tlakomy/egghead-aws-cdk-workshop/docs/9_using_external_dependencies_lambda.md

 }'
 ```

-6. Take a look at the lambda function in AWS Console to see what happened to the `node_modules` and where they ended up
+6. Take a look at the lambda function in AWS Console to see what happened to the `node_modules` and where they ended up.